It is caused by the bacterium Treponema pallidum (T. pallidum). There are three stages: Primary, secondary, and tertiary.

 The latent phase can last several years.
 During this time the body will harbor the disease without symptoms.

 After this, tertiary syphilis may develop, or the symptoms may never come back.
-However, the T. pallidum bacteria remain dormant in the body, and always present a risk of recurrence.
+However, the T. pallidum bacteria remain dormant in the body, and there is always a risk of recurrence.

 Treatment is still recommended, even if symptoms are not present.